 When we describe our work, we often use words like “timeless” and “universal,” setting forth that design preferences are more similar than different.
 During the early design phases, we frequently but erroneously believe we have presented something unique and special, only to run across a strikingly similar picture in person or in a magazine.
 We both set trends and succumb to trend-following.
 We are arbiters of style and most of the time, our team shares a common sensibility.
 Our clients, on the other hand, have tastes and preferences that are comparatively diverse.
 Navigating between the current themes and aesthetics preferred by our team and each client’s sensibilities and associations is a dynamic and fluid process.
 Successful projects stem from this collaboration and integration, and the more carefully we listen to and incorporate a client’s wants and needs, the better the result.

-Early in the programming phase of a project, we work closely with our clients to understand the project drivers, everything from budget, to function, to aesthetics.
-In working with clients on their program, we go far below the surface.
+Early in the programming phase of a project, we work closely with our clients to understand the project drivers, everything from budget, to function, to aesthetics, going far below the surface.
 The initial questions are many.
 How many bedrooms?
 A first floor master?
 Is an open kitchen preferred?
 How often will the owner entertain?
 If we were to formulate a questionnaire, the most basic questions would number in the hundreds.
 To make matters more challenging, spouses and children (when they are involved in project planning) often disagree about priorities and project specifics.
 Once the functional program is outlined, we seek to understand the aesthetic program.
-No matter the challenges of expression, anyone undertaking a project has strong pre-formed ideas about what their ideal home should look like.
-While we find geographic, socio-economic, and generational similarities to be shared by many, we know enough to know not to assume we know a client’s aesthetic program based on superficial assessments.
+Whether clearly communicated or not, anyone undertaking a project has strong pre-formed ideas about what their ideal home should look like.
+While we find geographic, socio-economic, and generational similarities to be shared by many, we know enough not to assume we fully understand a client’s aesthetic program based on superficial assessments.
 Working with a combination of saved Houzz images and Pinterest boards, clients have come to abandon the “I know it when I see it” method of communication, and to come to initial meetings armed with collections of images.
-Once we begin to understand the functional and aesthetic program, we can compare these collected thoughts to the project budget, the third element of a nuanced and developed project program.
+Once we begin to understand the functional and aesthetic program, we can compare these collected thoughts to the project budget, the third leg of a nuanced and developed project tripod.

 Extensive and intimate programming conversations seek to reduce the likelihood of dissonance, and our awareness of the concept helps us to anticipate concerns that may arise.
 Notwithstanding, we are periodically surprised by a client reaction to a particular installation.
 On one such occasion, we saw an opportunity to utilize a small area of leftover space within a wall in a client’s entry hall.
 Thinking we would deliver a pleasant surprise to our client we designed a walnut art niche that elegantly capitalized upon the found space.
 The happy event was undercut by the client’s immediate statement when she saw the installation, that she hated walnut.
 It is quite possible that this was shared during early conversations, but I’ll never know for sure.
 Tastes and preferences vary, sometimes greatly, and beauty as they say is in the eye of the beholder.
 Today, the beautiful walnut niche is painted a lovely shade of white and all is right with the world.